Lip Reconstruction: Anatomy, Indications, & Algorithm

 Lip reconstruction should restore the layers of the lip.
 There are key anatomical landmarks that should also be preserved.

 "Restoration is designed from within.... the mucosal lining should be considered first, then the supporting structures, and then finally the skin covering".
-This was outlined in Sir Harold Gilles's seminal publication, illustrated below.
+This was outlined in Sir Harold Gilles's seminal publication, as illustrated below.

 Principles of Lip Reconstruction